A sweet corn salad with Mexican style.

-I sank my teeth into Mexican street corn (or elote) for the first time not in Mexico, or anywhere close to Mexico.
-It was over 12 years ago at New York City’s tiny but mighty Café Habana.
-Café Habana is a happy, boisterous little restaurant in NoLiTa where people (in pre-Covid times) squeezed shoulder to shoulder for mojitos, rice and beans, Cubano sandwiches, and above all: The Corn.
+Café Habana is a happy, boisterous little restaurant in NoLiTa where people squeeze shoulder to shoulder for mojitos, rice and beans, Cubano sandwiches, and above all: The Corn.
 It tasted amazing.
 It was cheesy, salty, spicy, fresh, and wholly satisfying.
 I needed another order.
 I needed a Mexican street corn recipe.

 It took a while for me to get a Mexican street corn recipe together that matched what I still consider the Café Habana gold (yellow?) standard.
 The ingredients are simple, but combine forces to achieve an incredible but uncomplicated flavor.

-- 6 cups fresh or thawed corn kernels (about 5 ears of corn)
+- 6 cups fresh or thawed corn kernels (about 5 ears of corn, or two 16-ounce bags of frozen, defrosted corn)

 - 1/3 cup olive oil